liveart/lajs-docker-compose/README.md

 ## Troubleshooting
 1.  __`This site can’t be reached`__ issue:
     * Check if some software (firewall, antivirus) blocks docker and/or used ports
-    * [Docker Toolbox](https://docs.docker.com/toolbox/overview/) uses docker machine with it's own ip address.
+    * [Docker Toolbox](https://docs.docker.com/toolbox/overview/) uses docker machine with its own ip address.
       1. Use command `docker-machine ip` to [get ip address](http://img.newtonideas.com/rO3mztwc3iukOJQ1jV2h.png) and access the demos, e.g.:
             *  [http://192.168.99.100:9000](http://192.168.99.100:9000)
             *  [http://192.168.99.100:3000](http://192.168.99.100:3000)